Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 ## Friction Enhancement Using Hot Glue Feet

 Slipping was a consistent limitation across early prototypes, especially on smooth tabletops.
 To increase traction without adding weight or mechanical complexity, the team applied thin lines of hot glue along the outer edges of the end panels.
-The rubber-like texture of the glue provided a simple but highly effective friction interface.
+The rubber like texture of the glue provided a simple but highly effective friction interface.

 Glue was added incrementally—testing, observing, and reapplying until adequate grip was achieved.
-This tuning process resulted in a substantial improvement in anchoring performance across multiple surfaces, making it the single biggest optimization alongside the 3D-printed brackets.
+This tuning process resulted in a substantial improvement in anchoring performance across multiple surfaces, making it the single biggest optimization alongside the 3D printed brackets.

 ## Remaining Limitations

 Despite these improvements, the prototype still faced some performance constraints:

 * Servo speed remained a bottleneck, limiting the achievable gait frequency.
-Faster or higher-torque actuators could further improve stride efficiency and motion smoothness.
+Faster or higher torque actuators could further improve stride efficiency and motion smoothness.

 * No optimizations were removed during iteration, as each continued to support the stability and functionality of the final design.